thisisdavidjones/thisisdavidjones.github.io/content/writing/cannibalism.md

   - history
   - mycenean
   - myth
+topics:
+  - History and culture
 slug: canniblisminmyth
 ---

 Archaeologists now shy away from rationalising myths.
-Explaining myths as garbled memoriesof real avents and peoplewas once a cmmon approach
+Explaining myths as garbled memories of real events and people was once a common approach

 '''mermaid
 graph TD;